-- integration with Marketing Automation platforms & CRM systems
+- integration with Marketing Automation platforms and CRM systems

 - ability to track ad impressions

-A second relevant split is pure DMPs platforms vs. a platform with some DMP-functionalities
+A second relevant split is pure DMP vs. a platform with some DMP functionalities

-- Pure DMP platforms are platforms such as Adobe Audience Manager, Cxense DMP & Salesforce DMP.
+- Pure DMPs are platforms such as Adobe Audience Manager, Cxense DMP and Salesforce DMP.

-These dedicated platforms typically give a Marketeer or Publisher a solid set of functionalities allowing above described use-cases.
+These dedicated platforms typically give a marketeer or publisher a solid set of functionalities allowing above described use-cases.
 These platforms, however, do have a license cost specifically for the DMP functionalities.
-All of these platforms are standalone & it is thus in essence perfectly possible to have a DMP of one vendor & a marketing/ad-stack from another vendor.
+All of these platforms are standalone and it is thus in essence perfectly possible to have a DMP of one vendor & a marketing/ad-stack from another vendor.

-- Google Analytics has DMP functionalities as it allows Marketeers to upload 1st party information & push GA audiences to its Google Ad Manager buying platform.
+- Google Analytics has DMP functionalities as it allows marketeers to upload 1st party information and push GA audiences to its Google Ad Manager buying platform.
 Google Analytics, however, doesn't allow to push to other channels such as Facebook nor does it enable capping across all channels.